-Importantly, the current work has several notable limitations.
-First, we emphasize that the significant receptor-function relationships we find do not necessarily capture causal relationships, as our findings are based only off of textual co-occurrence.
+Importantly, theIt is worth mentioning several notable limitations of the current work.
+First, we emphasize that the significant receptor-function relationships here do not necessarily capture causal relationships, as our findings are based only off of textual co-occurrence.
 Put simply, we acknowledge that just because a receptor and a topic occur together in a text does not mean that these two are necessarily causally linked.
 Indeed, our approach does not take into account the specific findings of each study, nor the context in which the receptor or behavior term is used (other than that both appear in the abstract).
-However, since our corpus consists of nearly 10,000 studies, we believe that our findings still broadly capture substantial trends in the literature.
-Yet, our meta-analytic results alone should not be interpreted as necessarily insinuating any causal relationships.
+However, since our corpus consists of nearly 10,000 studies, we believe that our findings still broadly capture substantial trends in the rich literature.
+Our meta-analytic results alone should not be interpreted as necessarily insinuating any causal relationships.
 Our literature reviews on each of our notable relationships are therefore designed to further speak to the functional significance of our statistically significant findings.
 Nonetheless, it is important to note that these relationships may be in part due to various factors unrelated to any underlying causal relationship between receptor and function, such as the kinds of studies which are better funded.

 Second, we do not take into account the negation of functions – for example, if a receptor and a behavior are often co-occurring in literature because of a lack of causal relationship.
 Based on our literature reviews, we suspect that such a textual relationship is unlikely – however, such co-occurring mentions may still have impacted our meta-analytic results.

 Third, our keyword procedure is inherently limited by our a priori selection of behavioral topics of interest (see Appendix 2).
 Since we had strong priors about particularly relevant and interesting relationships to identify, we decided to utilize discrete keywords in our text mining procedure, rather than rely on attempting to find latent relationships via procedures such as topic modeling.
-However, this approach is limited by the specific use of key word strings and phrases.
+Instead, this approach is limited by the specific use of key word strings and phrases.
 Furthermore, our procedure was limited to assessing co-occurrence relationships in text abstracts – while full-text text mining is often preferred (see Westergaard et al., 2018), we believe that our use of only abstracts helped narrow-down our analyses to examine only the receptors and topics truly essential to each study in our corpus.
 Regardless, a full-text assessment of the literature may still yield more thorough results.

 Fourth, co-occurrence-based methods of text analysis have been critiqued as simplistic and potentially error-prone (Cohen & Hunter, 2008).
 However, incorporating rule-based systems within a co-occurrence analysis reduces such risks.
 In particular, co-occurrence of serotonin receptors and functions in a text must be able to handle variability in how receptors or topics are expressed – for example, 5-HT1A may be written as 5HT1A, 5HT(1A), 5-HT1A, or a multitude of other variants.
 The topic depression may be referenced with words such as depressed, depressive, and so on (see Cohen & Hunter, 2008; French et al., 2009).
 Thus, our rule-based regular-expression system enables these variant cases to also be captured in our co-occurrence analyses.